sarthak-choudhary/HIDRA/README.md

 |--batchsize|`int`| batchsize for training at each client|
 |--adaptive_threshold| `-`| add to use adaptive variance threshold for `Filtering` and `No-Regret`|

+For any inquiries or feedback, feel free to contact - Sarthak Choudhary (csarthak76@gmail.com) or Aashish Kolluri (aashishkolluri6@gmail.com).
 ## Acknowledgement

 The code of evaluation of baselines largely reuse [secure-robust-federated-learning](https://github.com/wanglun1996/secure-robust-federated-learning).